 On Dec.
 14, 1954 the UN General Assembly recommended that all countries institute a Universal Children’s Day, to be observed as a day of worldwide fraternity and understanding of children.
 The Day was to be observed also as a day of activity devoted to promoting the ideals and objectives of the Charter now the Convention on the Rights of the Child.
 November 20 also marks the day that the Assembly adopted the Declaration on the Rights of the Child in 1959.
 This became the Convention on the Rights of the Child (CRC) on Nov.
 20, 1989.
 It is an international human rights treaty for all children.

-OMEP-USA’S CHILDREN’S DAY and Universal Children’s Day
+OMEP-USA’S Children’s Day & Universal Children’s Day

-ADD UNIVERSAL CHILDREN’S DAY to your home and school calendar, websites, social media pages and agendas.
+- ADD UNIVERSAL CHILDREN’S DAY to your home and school calendar, websites, social media pages and agendas.
 Send a letter to your local newspaper and flyers to your library.

-PLAN A PARTY with your CHILDREN on or close to NOVEMBER 20!
+- PLAN A PARTY with your CHILDREN on or close to NOVEMBER 20!
 Honor and celebrate children by using this time to teach them about the importance of helping other children and understanding their rights and responsibilities.

-CHOOSE A THEME FOR YOUR PARTY!
+- CHOOSE A THEME FOR YOUR PARTY!
 You can use one of the Children’s Rights such as the right to play, have friends and peaceful gatherings, or have a name and identity as a theme to connect your children to other children.
 For older children, design or join an existing essay contest o n Universal Children’s Day.

-The CRC has 42 articles or rights supporting children summarized into 4 categories- the right to survival, the right to develop to the fullest potential, the right to protection from abuse, neglect and exploitation, and the right to participation in family, cultural, and social life.
+- The CRC has 42 articles or rights supporting children summarized into 4 categories- the right to survival, the right to develop to the fullest potential, the right to protection from abuse, neglect and exploitation, and the right to participation in family, cultural, and social life.

-Let’s make every day UNIVERSAL CHILDREN’S DAY, a day we can support and celebrate all children.
+- Let’s make every day UNIVERSAL CHILDREN’S DAY, a day we can support and celebrate all children.
 It would improve conditions for children and promote a Culture of Peace for All.

 SHARE THIS INFORMATION WITH YOUR COMMUNITY!!!

-Other web sites are
+Other web sites:

 For more information contact: